-In 2020 and 2021, we discussed our full risk report, our compliance report and our reports on operations- and accounting-related internal controls (ORICS and ARICS) with our Management Board, the BekaertDeslee ExCom and with Haniel Management.
-Together, we assessed the effectiveness of our risk & compliance management.
+We discuss on a yearly basis our full risk report, compliance report and our reports on operations- and accounting-related internal controls (ORICS and ARICS) with our Management Board, the BekaertDeslee ExCom and with Haniel Management.
+Together, we assessed the effectiveness of our risk

+& compliance management.
 We also collaborated with an ethical hacker to further improve our security systems.
-In 2021, our own IT department conducted two safety campaigns regarding phishing.
+In 2022, we launched a more detailed training program on internet security, cyberfraude and phishing.
 False phishing mails were sent out to assess the online security trainings our employees followed earlier.